 AHE also presents Beethoven’s magnificent string quartet Op.
 18 No. 1.
 The slow movement of this work is thought to have been inspired by the tragic Tomb Scene of Shakespeare’s Romeo and Juliet, where Romeo, finding Juliet asleep, believes her to be dead and thus takes his own life in vain.

 “TWO” celebrates the long-standing musical friendship of leading early musicians, lutenist Tommie Andersson and viola da gambist, Jenny Eriksson.
 In this truly special event, each will play a solo bracket before joining together as a dynamic duo.
 For more years than they care to remember The Marais Project’s Jenny Eriksson and Tommie Andersson have thrilled Australian audiences with their mastery of their respective instruments.
 They have collaborated on 7 CDs including an Australian first recording of Swedish baroque and folk music.
 The concert will also feature the world premiere of a solo work for viola da gamba by Paul Cutlan.

 The best route by car travelling south from Bowral is:

 51F Sunninghill Ave

-The Rose Room has a Steinway piano available, seating for 70 guests and up to 8 performers.
+The Rose Room has a Steinway piano and two harps available for use, seating for 70 guests and up to 8 performers.